Effects of resource competition on evolution and adaptive radiation

-The most strong manifestation of such genomic degradation is no doubt Mullers Ratchet for asexual reproductive systems \cite{loewe2006quantifying,CouceE9026}.
-Here, we show that even at the situation with the impact of beneficial mutation much weaker than one of deleterious mutations, the total fitness in the ecosystem grows due to competition between the species.
+The most well-known manifestation of deleterious mutation accumulation is Muller's ratchet for asexual reproductive systems~\cite{loewe2006quantifying,CouceE9026}.
+Sexual reproduction is known as an efficient mitigation mechanism against the spread of deleterious mutations.
+Here, we show that the appearance of reproductive isolation and further competition between subpopulations also contribute to the resistance to the accumulation of deleterious mutations.
+Even in the situation when the impact of beneficial mutations is significantly weaker than that of deleterious mutations, total fitness in the ecosystem is shown to grow.

-In Fig. \ref{fig_Decay4curves} we demonstrate the principle difference in the behavior of the systems with different levels of genomic decay level (tuned by the parameter $D$) and the speciation turned on (speciation time $T=50$ steps) and off ($T=\infty$) (overall 4 runs).
-For the simulation we have used the single resource with the influx $R_1=2$ and we started with the single species and its gaining effectiveness $\sigma_{11} = 0.5$.
-For the speciation tuned off one \textit{de facto} observes the bare drift of traits due to the mutations, described in subsection \ref{subs_mutations}.
+Fig.~\ref{fig_Decay4curves} demonstrates the difference in the behavior of systems with various combinations of beneficial mutation rates (tuned by the parameter $B$) and speciation time $T$.
+For the simulation, we have used a single resource with an influx of $R_1=2.1$ and started with a single species with harvesting effectiveness $\sigma_{11} = 0.5$.
+When speciation is turned off ($T=\infty$), one in fact observes a bare drift of harvesting effectiveness due to the mutations, described in subsection \ref{subs_mutations}.